Co-Founder-MSN, RN, APRN-CNP

 During this time he worked as a staff nurse with medical/surgical, orthopedic, oncology and hospice patients.
 Upon graduation he was awarded the department’s Outstanding Graduate Student Award.
 During his studies, he and his former wife bought a 2-flat apartment in the Lincoln Square neighborhood of Chicago.
 There he installed a keyhole bed permaculture garden with an herb spiral and planted several multigraft fruit trees.
 As their previous relationships were ending, he and Christine met on Green Singles and bonded over a shared dream that they each had been cultivating independently.
 After Christine drove out from Cleveland to visit him in Chicago, it was clear to them both that something bigger had brought them together.

-Over the course of the next couple years, they sustained their long-distance relationship and eventually in 2013, Michael moved back to the Cleveland area and began his career as a nurse practitioner working at an integrative medicine clinic and for University Hospitals, working, once again, in nursing homes, serving our most vulnerable elders.
+Over the course of the next couple years, they sustained their long-distance relationship and eventually in 2013, Michael moved back to the Cleveland area and began his career as a nurse practitioner working at an integrative medicine clinic and for a hospital system, working, once again, in nursing homes, serving our most vulnerable elders.
 Not long after celebrating the birth of their first child, Christine and Michael bought their 23 acre homestead in 2014 which they promptly began to transform into a permaculture demonstration center – with keyhole beds, medicine wheel garden, a hugelswale orchard, a food forest, perennial swales, becoming home to goats, chickens, bees, lambs, and an ever increasing number of biodiverse species of flora and fauna.